Illinois Virtual Instructional Coach and Building Mentor Program for New Teachers

 That is a lot of added stress.
 So, here’s what the comprehensive program, which encourages school districts to work with their local union leadership to enroll in together, provides:

-- Access to robust virtual coaching platform with comprehensive online library of instructional resources, including effective-practice videos, and software tools that help teachers analyze examples of each other’s teaching and provide feedback and support to one another; and
+- Access to robust virtual coaching & mentoring platform with comprehensive online library of instructional resources, including effective-practice videos, and software tools that help teachers analyze examples of each other’s teaching and provide feedback and support to one another; and

 - Support and feedback through one-on-one and small group virtual coaching sessions organized around Charlotte Danielson’s Framework for Teaching Clusters.